davidtchiu/davidtchiu.github.io/teaching/cs240/lab.testing/index.md

 - To debug and code through systematic testing
 - To write and run unit tests
+- To be exposed to the concept of test-driven development (TDD)

 #### Starter Code and Git